Menopause at work | An employer’s guide

 Menopause is the time when your menstrual periods stop permanently due to lower hormone levels.
 It is officially confirmed after a woman has gone 12 months without a menstrual period.

 Menopause can happen in your 40s or 50s.
 The average age for the menopause in the UK is 51, meaning many women will start to experience perimenopausal symptoms around the age of 47.
+However, according to the NHS, one in 100 people usually experience the menopause before 40.

 The menopause can have an impact on both physical and emotional health.
 Common symptoms include hot flashes, mood changes (such as low mood and irritability), headaches, joint stiffness or aches, and difficulty sleeping.